benjaminbolling/RSW/README.md

     conda env create --file environments.yml

 4. If all required Python packages have been successfully installed, the package is ready.

+### Launcher
+The package includes a simple launcher which can be launched by executing the following (with current directory being this repository):

+    python RSW.py

+The launcher gives the user to either start from scratch (phase 1), continue from a saved file in phase 1 (a list of combinations), or continue from a saved file in phase 2 (the solutions).
+See respective sections Phase 1 and Phase 2 below for descriptions of each.

 ### Phase 1
 Phase 1 consists of a list of parameters that are to be filled in such that schedules can be generated (by clicking on the *Generate Combinations* button).
 Note that the larger the number of weeks is, the longer it will take to generate the combinations.